 The Canadian defence and security industries are an essential and driving force in Canada’s economy.
 They are high wage, export intensive, technology rich, and pan-Canadian.
 The majority of their products and services are “dual use”, having both military/security and a civilian/commercial applications including support in humanitarian efforts, mapping the artic seabed, and space exploration.
 They are national in scope with regional specializations in specific activities.

 The industries are not only successful in Canada but on the international stage as well which is key in remaining competitive at home.
 They compete globally in a highly managed markets where government protectionism is the norm and they need to be the best in the world.
-That 60 per cent of Canada’s defence and security industry’s revenues come from export sales is testament to their world-class standing.
+That over 50 per cent of Canada’s defence and security industry’s revenues come from export sales is testament to their world-class standing.

 Canada’s security industry delivers goods, services and innovative solutions to governments, communities, security agencies and the private sector.
 Its products and services cover community safety, emergency management, border security, disaster relief, critical infrastructure protection, transportation security, cyber-security, search and rescue, and counter-terrorism.

 For more information on Canada’s defence and security industries:

 Statistical Overview of Canada’s Defence Industry in 2018

 Aperçu statistique de l’industrie de la défense du Canada en 2018